bitwiseshiftleft/factorio-router/README.md

 to replace several combinators with one smarter one, such as the Decider Combinator 2.0.

 The trick of channeling everything over one green wire costs some performance.
 It is possible that a future version will use hidden connections with multiple wires instead.

+## Limitations

+The design of routers, and especially smart routers, has many limitations, both inherently and due to my scripting skills.
+Because they are very complex compound entities, there are likely to be bugs around building, destroying and blueprinting routers.
+In particular:
+* If you remove a router, then undoing the removal with control-Z won't restore its connections.
+* If you remove a router I/O point, then undoing the removal with control-Z won't restore its connections or its trim settings (but will restore its request list).
+* The feature that automatically connects router I/O points to chests triggers (when turned on in map settings) even when the router and chest were built from a blueprint where they're intentionally not connected.

 ## TODO list